MEET THE RANDOLPH TEAM

 Sales and Marketing

-Nathan brings more than 15 years of experience in sales, management, and consulting to the Randolph Engineering team.
-As VP of Global Sales, he is responsible for leading the sales and customer service teams in expanding Randolph’s global brand, creating new business opportunities, and maintaining and expanding strategic partnerships worldwide.
+Nathan brings more than 15 years of experience in executive management and consulting to Randolph Engineering.
+His combined experience overseeing operations, sales teams, marketing and customer service makes Nathan a valuable leader and member to the Randolph team.
+In his prior role as VP of Sales at Randolph, Nathan was responsible for leading the sales and customer service teams in expanding Randolph’s global brand, creating new business opportunities, and maintaining and expanding strategic partnerships worldwide.
+As VP of Operations, Nathan will assist the President/CEO and executive team with continued efforts to lead the business through strategic growth plans and meet all company objectives.
 Nathan holds a B.A. in International Business from Rollins College.
-When he’s not traveling around the globe, Nathan enjoys running, hiking, and waterskiing.
+Nathan enjoys traveli.ng, hiking, running, and waterskiing.

 Did you know?
 Fewer than 3% of sunglasses are manufactured in the USA.
 A fun fact that sets Randolph apart from other brands.

-I wear: The Hawk in Dark Ruthenium with Gray Polarized lenses
+I wear: The Hawk in Dark Ruthenium with Jade Metallic Lite Lenses

-I wear: The Aviator in 23k Gold with Blue Gradient lenses
+I wear: The Infinity 23k Gold Aviator with Oasis Metallic lenses.

 — General Manager, Optical Sales